Ron Kuby: Partnership with William Kunstler

-While in college, Kuby interned with William Kunstler, a senior lawyer with 20 years' experience, notable for many of his sensational cases including the defense of the Chicago Seven.
+While in college, Kuby interned with William Kunstler, a senior lawyer with 20 years' experience, notable for many high-profile cases, including the defense of the Chicago Eight in their 1969-70 trial.
 From 1983 until Kunstler's death in 1995, Kuby worked as an unofficial partner in Kunstler's law firm, with both men taking up "the fight for the poor, the oppressed and the downtrodden".
 The two men declared they were not only colleagues, but best friends as well.

 Kunstler and Kuby never formalized a partnership with a contract or tax filings.
 Despite a letterhead that read "Kunstler and Kuby", Kuby was paid as an employee and never shared in the firm's profits and losses.
 On this basis, Kuby was denied ownership rights to the firm's case files, accounts, and name after Kunstler died, and Kunstler's widow, Margaret Ratner, put her late husband's archives under lock and key.
 Kuby filed a complaint against her with the attorney disciplinary committee; the committee dismissed the complaint in August 1996.
 In December 1996, a court case brought by Ratner to restrain Kuby from using the name "Kunstler & Kuby" resulted in Kuby's being denied any rights in the Kunstler firm.

 Notable cases

 With Kunstler

 Kuby, with Kunstler, represented many high-profile defendants:

 Tom Manning and Richard Williams, who would be convicted for killing New Jersey State Trooper Philip J. Lamonaco on December 21, 1981.

 Gregory Lee Johnson, a protester who burned a U.S. Flag at the 1984 Republican National Convention.

 Sheikh Omar Abdel-Rahman, the blind cleric who headed the Egyptian-based militant group Al-Gama'a al-Islamiyya, accused of planning and encouraging terrorist attacks against Americans.

 Colin Ferguson, the man responsible for the 1993 Long Island Rail Road shooting (who chose to represent himself at trial).

 Nico Minardos, the Hollywood TV and movie actor, accused in an FBI sting operation of conspiracy to ship arms to Iran.

 Qubilah Shabazz, the daughter of Malcolm X, accused of plotting to murder Louis Farrakhan of the Nation of Islam.

 Glenn Harris, a New York City public school teacher who absconded with a 15-year-old girl for two months.

 Yu Kikumura, a member of the Japanese Red Army, and associate of the Gambino Crime Family.

 During the Gulf War, Kunstler and Kuby represented American soldiers claiming conscientious objector status.
-They also represented El Sayyid Nosair, assassin of the late Rabbi Meir Kahane whom Kuby's father had admired, and the leftist radical turned health-care activist Dr. Alan Berkman.
+They also represented El Sayyid Nosair, assassin of the rabbi Meir Kahane whom Kuby's father had admired, and the leftist radical turned health-care activist Dr. Alan Berkman.